ClawNightmare/ClawNightmare/README.md

 - 🌱 I’m currently learning during school
 - 👯 I’m looking to collaborate on pokemon go
 - 🤔 I’m looking for help with my gf
-- 📫 How to reach me: none
+- 📫 How to reach me: look behind you
 - 😄 Pronouns: he
-- ⚡ Fun fact: i didn't like Java
+- ⚡ Fun fact: I didn't like Java